Best Aluminum Arrows For Hunting Or Target Shooting - My Archery Corner

 Being heavy means that the arrow can store more energy because of its high mass.

 This is very important if you are shooting with a high draw weight.
-Arrows that are too light and can’t withstand much energy can shatter when trying to shoot with them.
+Arrows that are too light and can’t withstand much energy can get damaged when trying to shoot with them.

-The high weight of the arrow makes them very accurate because they don’t get affected that much by windy and rainy conditions.
+The high weight of the arrows makes them very accurate because they don’t get affected that much by windy and rainy conditions.

 They also reduce hand shock, because most of the energy stored in the bowstring gets absorbed by the arrow.